calvinchankf/How-to-Predict-Stock-Prices-Easily-Demo/README.md

 pip install -r requirements.txt jupyter notebook
 ```
-To avoid install dependencies globally on my machine, installing them in a virtual environment would be a good choice (or use docker), so the above commands simply:
+To avoid installing dependencies globally on my machine, installing them in a virtual environment would be a good choice (or use docker), so the above commands simply:

 - create virtual environment and put it in `.env/` folder
 - activate the virtual environment